torproject/tor/doc/HACKING/ReleasingTor.md

-   For stable releases that backport things from later, we try to compose their releases, we try to make sure that we keep the changelog entries identical to their original versions, with a 'backport from 0.x.y.z' note added to each section.
+   For stable releases that backport things from later, we try to compose their releases, we try to make sure that we keep the changelog entries identical to their original versions, with a "backport from 0.x.y.z" note added to each section.
 So in this case, once you have the items from the changes files copied together, don't use them to build a new
    changelog: instead, look up the corrected versions that were merged